chris-short/devopsish.com/content/partners/index.md

 {{< eo_top >}}

-DevOps'ish is a weekly newsletter covering DevOps, Cloud Native, Hybrid Cloud, Open Source, industry news, culture, and the 'ish between by open source contributor, DevOps veteran, and CNCF Ambassador [Chris Short](https://chrisshort.net/).
+DevOps'ish is a weekly newsletter covering DevOps, Cloud Native, Hybrid Cloud, Open Source, industry news, culture, and the 'ish between by open source contributor, DevOps veteran, and OpenGitOps co-chair [Chris Short](https://chrisshort.net/).
 Over the years, DevOps'ish has built a name for providing timely and pertinent content to its readers.
 This comes through thoughtful curation and partnerships with other media outlets.
 DevOps'ish is proud to call these fine organizations Partners.

 ## Media Partners